ordavidov/ocl_lab/docs/ocl_lab.md

 #### --> Mac / Linux

-Using `pyenv` in combination with `virtualenv` as your Python environment manager, type the following in your terminal
+Using `pyenv` in combination with `virtualenv`, type the following in your terminal
 ```
-pyenv virtualenv 3.8.0 dof
+pyenv virtualenv 3.8.0 ocl
-pyenv local dof
+pyenv local ocl
 ```

 [Here](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv "pyenv and virtualenv") is a good source on `pyenv` and `virtualenv` by Logan Jones.